anton-weigardh/RepData_PeerAssessment1/PA1_template.md

 <br>

 ******
 ## Average Total Number of Steps Taken Per Day
 <br>
-We want to calculate the mean number of steps for each day in the period 2012-10-02 - 2012-11-08.
+We want to calculate the mean number of steps for each day during the period 2012-10-02 to 2012-11-08.
 First we subset the data, ignoring the incomplete cases where steps is not given.
 Later we aggregate steps per day into a new data frame, `stepsPerDay`.

 ```r